-- Whether this is you first denture, or your tenth, you will find that adjusting to your new denture will probably take some time.
+- Whether this is your first denture or your tenth, you will find that adjusting to your new denture will probably take some time.
 Everyone hears about a friend or relative who had absolutely no troubles at all with a new denture, never had it adjusted and can eat anything they want.
 If you ask any dentist, you will find that these people are in the minority.
 The mouth and jaws adapt to old dentures, and even though they are ill-fitting, the mouth gets used to this and doesn’t like all the changes that new dentures bring.

 - When you start to wear your new dentures, you are conscious of many things about your mouth, which you weren’t before.
 It will take 2-3 days for the gums to adapt to the different pressures the new dentures place on them.
-After 2 to 3 days the dentures will start to feel as thought they are “settling in,” and the retention and stability will increase.
-Using adhesives during this “break in” period will make the dentures more comfortable, however use as little as possible the first 2-3 days so the adhesives will not interfere with the denture adapting to the gums.
-If you are wearing a full lower denture, this of course is the most difficult to master.
+After 2 to 3 days the dentures will start to feel as though they are “settling in,” and the retention and stability will increase.
+Using adhesives during this “break in” period will make the dentures more comfortable, however, use as little as possible the first 2-3 days so the adhesives will not interfere with the denture adapting to the gums.
+If you are wearing a full lower denture, this, of course, is the most difficult to master.
 You may need to continue to wear adhesives on a lower, especially if you have a severely resorbed ridge or poor muscle control of the tongue and cheeks.

 - Your success in wearing your new dentures depends more upon you than upon any other factor.
 If you meet the challenge with determination, you will be surprised at the short time it will take you to achieve success with your new dentures.

 - PATIENCE- Learning to wear a denture takes time.
-Follow advice and don’t become discouraged.
+Follow the advice and don’t become discouraged.
 Don’t listen to friends who tell you how easy it was for them.
 Each case is different.

 - LOWERS- A lower denture usually takes far longer to master than an upper denture.
 Your facial muscles and tongue are constantly moving the dentures.
 Take your time and don’t worry if your tongue feels strange or restricted.
 It will soon accustom itself to the new position.